KANNA

 The drawings and photos show and name the different parts of a kiln.

-a) The control box,
+a) The control box.

 a) The peephole.

-Kiln heat controller is a thermocouple consists of a porcelain sheath that is passed through the hole at the side of your kiln.
+Kiln heat controller is a thermocouple which consists of a porcelain sheath that is passed through the hole at the side of your kiln.
 The length of the sheath depends on the width of the wall of your kiln.
 It transfers the temperature of the kiln on to the pyrometer, which interprets it into digits.
-It can be attached to a temperature controller and depending on its quality; it can completely control the process of firing, from beginning to end.
+It can be attached to a temperature controller and depending on its quality, it can completely control the process of firing, from beginning to end.

-Kiln test colors Small Kilns for testing colors are useful if you make up your own colors, but they do have problems because as they are small, the heat rises quicker than a normal kiln and I find this alters the colors slightly.
+Kiln test colors: Small kilns for testing colors are useful if you make up your own colors, but they do have problems because as they are small, the heat rises quicker than a normal kiln and I find this alters the colors slightly.
 This kiln takes bits of bisque 5 cm wide by 15 cm long.
 Mark them on the back with a code; lay them on top of another piece of bisque which is used as a tray and is slightly larger to protect the kiln, should the colors run.
-Firing up to 1000ºC takes 50 minutes.
-The box behind the kiln is a transformer as it was made to use with less electrical force 110.
-This shows you how old it is now all Europe is basically the same 220.
+Firing up to 1000º C takes 50 minutes.
+The box behind the kiln is a transformer as it was made to use with a weaker electrical current 110 volts.
+This shows you how old it is.
+Now all Europe has basically the same voltage, 220V.
 This sufficient for what I need but now you can buy very good industrially made ones.

 Kitchen timer is like a clock that can be set to ring when a certain period of time has passed.
 I have a small kiln for firing trial colors which has no time control and for this it is excellent.